MichaelCade/90DaysOfDevOps/Days/day16.md

 ![](Images/Day16_Linux20.png)

-- `/sbin` - Sudo bin, similar to the bin folder but these tools are intended for elevated super user priveleges on the system.
+- `/sbin` - Sudo bin, similar to the bin folder but these tools are intended for elevated superuser privileges on the system.

 ![](Images/Day16_Linux21.png)